Alan Clark

 Dire Straits' keyboard player/producer/R & R Hall of Fame, multiple Grammy, Brits, MTV awards winner

-Hello and welcome to my site.
+Hello and welcome to my site

-This was a nice little charity gig in Manchester UK on Friday 3rd November 2023
+A nice little charity gig in Manchester

 BACKSTORY is my piano solo record made up of tunes I’ve been associated with in my career to date, plus my own compositions.
 It’s available on all streaming platforms https://ponderosa.lnk.to/backstory and CDs/vinyls are available via Amazon.
 And plans are now afoot to make my second solo record, this time featuring all my original compositions.
-And some friends.

 ALAN CLARK – BACKSTORY (POP ROCK):If you are a fan of Dire Straits or have read the recently released book about the band by bassist John Illsley, you know the impact keyboardist Alan Clark had on the band’s arrangements.
 Backstory features fresh arrangements of Dire Straits songs that Clark originally played on.
 Utilizing just his piano, Clark is able to conjure new magic around “Romeo and Juliet” and “Love Over Gold,” as well as Bob Dylan’s “I and I.” A noted composer and producer in his own right, Clark reminds us of the impact he has had on the rock and pop world over the years, and for that, we thank him”.